jhwaffles/jhwaffles/README.md

-## Hi I'm Justin
+## Hi I'm Justin.

-I'm a data scientist who loves experimentation and simplifying the process.
+I'm a data scientist who loves experimentation, data-driven insights, and simplifying the process.
 I currently work in the biotechnology industry and solve problems related to process and manufacturing.
 I'm focused on the intersection of healthcare and data science.

 ### 🔭 What I’m currently working on:

-- Building web tools to log and analyze personal data (sleep, cgm, symptoms)
+- Building web tools to log and analyze data from wearables and symptom logs (sleep, cgm, diet, symptoms)
 - Developing a [web app](https://flavorspace-nkugmzxwvtc7fffhsyd5tj.streamlit.app/) that uses NLP and machine learning to make recipe recommendations based off of nutrition and flavors.

-### 🌱 I’m currently learning:

-I believe continuous education is essential.
-Here are a few technologies and concepts I'm currently learning about:
+### 🌱 I believe continuous education is essential.
+I’m currently learning about:

-- Data engineering and cloud infrastructure
+- Deploying ML pipelines and workflows onto cloud
-- Practical applications of LLM (Automated Report Generation)
+- Practical applications of LLM

 ### 📫 How to reach me: ...